tatebonham/Speedy-Shapes/README.md

 - If the cube dies send it back to the start of that current level
 - Make shapes scroll across the screen
 - Continue obstacles until sending the end portal taking you to the next level
+- Change our dafault cube to have a face
 - Create second level with a different obstacle course
 - Final portal to win and end the game
 - Keep track of deaths in a counter on screen